How to play with your kids so it doesn’t feel like work!

 • Find your Work Energy

 • Try to identify your child’s work energy.
-I don’t think I can identify my five year old’s work energy yet, but I am trying to identify my thirteen year old’s work energy.
+I don’t think I can identify my five-year-old’s work energy yet, but I am trying to identify my thirteen-year-old’s work energy.
 Observe your kids and ask them questions.

 • Make a list of activities that your child finds enjoyable

 • Take a good look at the lists.
 Are there some things that are the same?
 Are there some items on your child’s list that you can tweak to match your work energy?
-For example my suggestion that I help my girls sew a Barbie dress instead of playing with the Barbies, or Jim’s example of turning catch into a competition.
+For example, my suggestion that I help my girls sew a Barbie dress instead of playing with the Barbies, or Jim’s example of turning catch into a competition.

 • Make a new list of things you can do with your child that you both like, and which match your work energy as well as your child’s (if you know what that is).